Anatomy & Morphology

 Civilization & Culture

-Major OrganizationsMost human colonies, as well as their home planet Earth, are members of the United Nations of Humanity: a cohesive governmental forum that provides broad guidelines on important topics and concerns as well as moderation of international/interplanetary/interstellar relations.
+Major OrganizationsMost human-inhabited worlds, as well as their home planet Earth, are members of the United Nations of Humanity: a cohesive governmental forum that provides broad guidelines on important topics and concerns as well as moderation of international/interplanetary/interstellar relations.
 A subset of this is the United Nations Aerospace Coalition, an organization that regulates spaceflight and facilitates astronomical research.